Thai Turkey Meatballs

 What to Serve with Thai Turkey Meatballs

-I recommend serving these meatballs over Instant Pot jasmine rice, or you can keep it low-carb with cauliflower or broccoli rice.
+I recommend serving these meatballs over Instant Pot jasmine rice, or you can keep it low-carb with cauliflower rice or broccoli rice.
 I also like to add fresh, chopped cilantro, finely-chopped peanuts and lime wedges for a little extra zing.

 You could also pair these meatballs with rice noodles or even air fryer zucchini.
 Steamed broccoli or a simple cucumber tomato feta salad make great vegetable sides, while warm naan or flatbread can be used to scoop up every bit of the coconut curry sauce.